You have a node whose scheduled backup is reported to have FAILED.

 If you find that the files that failed also failed on days when the schedule completed successfully, then those file failures are very unlikely to be what caused the schedule to fail as a whole.

 If you cannot close the files that are causing the schedule failure before scheduled backup occurs, then you should exclude them from backup.
 Files that are continually open, such as database files, would fall into this latter category.
-See further our pages on backing up open files with TSM.

 2.2 'ANS1071E Invalid domain name entered' or 'ANS1063E The specified path is not a valid file system or logical volume name' or 'ANS1134E Drive is an invalid drive specification'